kashaan69sh/github-api/README.md

  **# GitHub API Pull Requests**

-This repository contains code and resources for working with GitHub pull requests using the GitHub API.
+This repository contains code and resources for working with GitHub pull requests using the GitHub API by the way of shell scripting

 **## Common Actions**